jkusnier/WorkoutMerge/Pods/p2.OAuth2/README.md

 _Note_ that it's possible to run embedded frameworks in iOS 7 with some tricks, however you will not be able to submit such an App to the App Store.
 Supported OAuth2 [flows](#flows) are the _code grant_ (`response_type=code`) and the _implicit grant_ (`response_type=token`).

-#### Swift Versions
+#### Swift Version

-Since the Swift language is constantly evolving I am [adding tags](https://github.com/p2/OAuth2/releases) that mark which revision should work with which Swift version.
+Since the Swift language is constantly evolving I have adopted a versioning scheme mirroring Swift versions: the framework version's first two digits are always the Swift version the library is compatible with, see [releases](https://github.com/p2/OAuth2/releases).
-Brand new Swift releases are likely to be found on the `develop` branch.
+Code compatible with brand new Swift versions are to be found on a separate branch named after their swift version.

 Usage